cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 Generally, you won't be able to access local instances from services utilizing a VPN since localhost/LAN is not accessible from the VPN network by default.

 :::info
-There is no need to put `cross-seed` behind a VPN, all of its requests are made to your torrent client or Jackett/Prowlarr, with the exception of when announcements made via the `/announce` API endpoint are snatched during matching or for injection.
+There is no need to put `cross-seed` behind a VPN.
+All of its requests are made to your torrent client or Jackett/Prowlarr.
+The only exception is when announcements are made via the `/announce` API endpoint and are snatched during matching or for injection.
 :::
 :::danger
 Even with API authentication, we still recommend that you **do not expose its port to untrusted networks (such as the Internet).**